fbeaufume/spring-ai-samples/README.md

 It is implemented in Java with Spring Boot, and takes the form of a simple command line application.

-It requires Ollama with the Llama 3.1 model, so first install Ollama then run `ollama pull llama3.1:8b` to install the model.
+By default, it requires Ollama with the Llama 3.1 model, so first install Ollama then run `ollama pull llama3.1:8b` to install the model.

-Of course, other LLMs can be used.
-To do so, update accordingly the starter in the `pom.xml` file and the configuration in `application.properties`.
+If you want to use another Ollama model, update `application.properties`.
+I added some examples.

+If you want to use another LLM provider (OpenAI, Mistral, etc.) use the right starter in `pom.xml`, then declare the specific configuration (such as the API key) in `application.properties`.
+See [Spring AI reference documentation](https://docs.spring.io/spring-ai/reference/) for more details.

 Start the application with `mvnw spring-boot:run` or from your IDE.